In This Issue

 וַיֹּאמֶר (vai-yo-mer) The base word is אמר (A.M.R) meaning "to say."
 The prefix י (y) identifies the subject of the verb as third person, masculine, singular and the tense of the verb as imperfect tense and would be translated as "he will say" or "he says."
 The prefix ו (v) means "and" and when prefixed to a verb will usually reverse the tense, in this case from imperfect to perfect tense and would be translated as "and he said."

-יְהוָה (YHWH) This is the Tetragrammaton, the four letter name of the God of the Hebrews, usually pronounced Yahweh.
-There are many theories as to the origin and meaning of this name but most likely comes from the verb הוה (hawah) meaning to exist.
-The yud added to the beginning identifies the object of the verb as first person, masculine, singular, imperfect tense or "he exists."
+יְהוָה (YHWH) This is the Tetragramaton, the four letter name of the God of the Hebrews, usually pronounced Yahweh.
+There are many theories as to the origin and meaning of this name, but most likely comes from the verb הוה (havah) meaning to exist.
+The letter yud (י) added to the beginning identifies the subject of the verb as third person, masculine, singular and the tense of the verb as imperfect tense - "he exists."

 אֱלֹהִים (e-lo-hiym) The base word is אלוה (e-lo-ah), which is commonly translated as "God" or "god," but more literally means "one of power and authority."
 The suffix ים (iym) is the masculine plural so this word means "gods" or "ones of power and authority."
 However, this plural noun is often used as a name for YHWH.
 Because this is being used as a name, it should be transliterated as "Elohiym" rather than translating it with the English word "God."